 Under Section 1, Subsection 4, the Bill states,

 “Each district school board shall adopt rules to 14 require, in all of the schools of the district and in each 15 building used by the district school board, the display of the 16 state motto, “In God We Trust,” designated under s.
 15.0301, in 17 a conspicuous place.
 This act shall take effect July 1, 2018.”

-The measure was sponsored by Rep. Kimberly Daniels, D-Jacksonville, who currently runs a Christian Ministry.
-She described how the motto is inscribed on halls in the great capital and is inked on our currency, which is why it should be displayed, so children can be exposed and educated on the motto.
-She also argued how the bill is a part of the country’s’ founding principles, which is why something “great should not be hidden.”
+The measure was sponsored by Florida House of Representatives, Kimberly Daniels, D-Jacksonville, who currently runs a Christian Ministry.
+She described how the motto is inscribed on halls in the great capital and is inked on our currency.
+Daniels believes it should be displayed, in order for children to be exposed to and educated on the motto.
+She also argued how the bill is a part of the country’s founding principles, which is why something “great should not be hidden.”

-The motto has been a part of Florida’s’ state seal since 1868 and on the state’s flag since 1900, but according to the Florida Department of State, it has only been the state motto since 2006.
-Several parents and education advocacy groups have stated they are against the sign after Daniel announced there would be a cost for school districts to display the motto.
+The motto has been a part of Florida’s state seal since 1868 and has been on the state’s flag since 1900, but according to the Florida Department of State, it has only been the state motto since 2006.
+Several parents and education advocacy groups have stated they are against the sign after Daniels announced there would be a cost for school districts to display the motto.
 As of now, there is no estimate on the cost.

 This post was originally published on August 13, 2018.